puf/puf.io/notes/posts/Component based vs object based UI design.md

 #### My history with object oriented vs component based building of UI

-*Skip to the next paragraph if you don’t care, you won’t miss anything major.*
+*Skip to the next paragraph (Object oriented UI building with Flutter) if you don’t care, you won’t miss anything major.*

 When I got my computer science education (early ‘90s), we were schooled in pretty advanced structured programming, pretty classic OOP, and a dusting of functional programming.
 The OOP was especially new to me at the time, and I applied it steadily (and maybe a bit dogmatically) early in my career.